QuickBooks Capital Review: Is Your Small Business Eligible For QuickBooks Capital Loans?

 What Is QuickBooks Capital?

-QuickBooks Capital offers installment loans (also commonly known as term loans) and an invoice financing service called Get Paid Upfront.
+QuickBooks Capital offers installment loans (also commonly known as term loans) and lines of credit (previously known as Get Paid Upfront).
 QuickBooks Capital’s rates are on par with those of other online lenders, but there are no closing fees or origination fees — a definite advantage over the competition.
 Still, the financing is not cheap, and you’ll have to pay your loan back fairly quickly.
 That said, QuickBooks Capital could be an excellent source of fast funds, especially if you have a seasonal or young business that may not be approved elsewhere.

 Services Offered By QuickBooks Capital